Shopify/function-examples/sample-apps/discount-functions-sample-app/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.md)

-This is a sample app to help developers bootstrap their Shopify app development.
+This is a sample app to help developers bootstrap a Shopify app that provides discount functions.

 It leverages the [Shopify API Library](https://github.com/Shopify/shopify-node-api) on the backend to create [an embedded app](https://shopify.dev/apps/tools/app-bridge/getting-started#embed-your-app-in-the-shopify-admin), and [Polaris](https://github.com/Shopify/polaris-react) and [App Bridge React](https://shopify.dev/tools/app-bridge/react-components) on the frontend.

-This is the repository used when you create a new Node app with the [Shopify CLI](https://shopify.dev/apps/tools/cli).
+It also provides [Shopify Functions](#) that allow merchants to set up discounts using the custom logic provided in this app.

 ## Requirements